jingjyyao/CDSM/data/README.md

-Download the data from xxx and put them under this directory.
+Download the data from xxx and put all of them under this directory.